emmacodeswell/emmacodeswell/README.md

   ☁️ When I'm not dreaming up new ideas to code, you'll find me deep-diving into a new skill (right now, it's machine learning!) or playing Dungeons & Dragons with friends.
 </p>
 <p align="left">
-  👀 I am looking for a front-end development position in <strong>Toronto, ON</strong>.
+  👀 I am looking for a front-end development position in <strong>Toronto, ON</strong> (open to remote positions).
 </p>
 💛 For coffee chats, anime recommendations and other inquiries, you can reach me at <strong>emmacodeswell@gmail.com</strong>.